 This Plan envisions that Quince Orchard will remain a primarily low-density residential area.
 Quince Orchard is not located near an existing or planned center of activity, and is not served by robust, high-quality transit, two factors identified in Thrive Montgomery 2050 for locations to concentrate context-sensitive growth.
-However, consistent with Thrive, the Plan recommends allowing organic, incremental development in this area over the life of the Plan to "meet localized needs for services and provide a balanced, diverse, and appropriate range of housing choices; increase racial and socioeconomic integration; and achieve more complete communities."5
+However, consistent with Thrive, the Plan recommends allowing organic, incremental development in this area over the life of the Plan to "meet localized needs for services and provide a balanced, diverse, and appropriate range of housing choices; increase racial and socioeconomic integration; and achieve more complete communities."
+5

-Due to relative isolation, limited transit, and large environmental features, the Plan recommends retaining the low-density zoning throughout the area, as shown in Figure 39.
-The Plan recommends changes to the McGown property located at 11520 Game Preserve Road, as shown in Figure 40.
+Due to relative isolation, limited transit, and large environmental features, the Plan recommends retaining the low-density zoning throughout the area, as shown in Figure 42.
+The Plan recommends changes to the McGown property located at 11520 Game Preserve Road, as shown in Figure 43.
 This property is approximately 66 acres and is bordered by a Pepco right-of-way to the north, I-270 to the east, the CSX rail line to the west, and the City of Gaithersburg's Watkins Mill Town Center to the south.
 Tributaries of Great Seneca Creek flow through the northeastern portion of the largely forested property.
 Given the McGown property's isolation from other centers of growth planned in Montgomery County, limited roadway access and transit options, and natural features and constraints, this Plan recommends rezoning the property to R-200, consistent with the zoning of nearby parcels.

 - 1. Retain existing R-90, R-200, RE-2, and RE-2C. - 2.
-Retain existing NR-0.75, H-45 zoning for 1048 Quince Orchard Road.

-- 3. Rezone the McGown property, 11520 Game Preserve Road, to R-200, as shown in Figure 40. - 4.
+Retain existing NR-0.75, H-45 zoning for 1048 Quince Orchard Road. - 3.
+Rezone the McGown property, 11520 Game Preserve Road, to CRT-1.5, C 0.0, R 1.5,H-65 as shown in Figure 43. - 4.
 Pursue the Germantown to Burtonsville Breezeway (Table 6).
 Coordinate with Pepco and the Maryland Park Service to implement the trail, including connections to the planned breezeway on Great Seneca Highway and the planned sidepath on Clopper Road. - 5.
-Consider a trail connection to Caulfield Lane.
+Consider a trail connection to Caulfield Lane. - 6.
+Support recommendations in Corridor Forward: the I-270 Plan to obtain, reserve and/or require right-of-way, for the long-term potential of the MTA MARC Rail Brunswick Line and the future Red Line Extension to Germantown Town Center, acknowledging the need for more detailed study and coordination with the City of Gaithersburg.